Services

 Digital Relationships and Ghosting...

 In dating, ghosting is when someone ends all contact without explanation — profile unmatched, messages unanswered, calls avoided.
 It can happen to anyone at any time, no matter how much investment you’ve placed in a potential partner.
 Are we always looking for someone just a little better than the person we’re chatting with?
 It takes courage to admit when we are wrong or we’ve knowingly hurt someone.
 Once you become self-protective at the expense of other people’s feelings it could be hard to stop.
 Or maybe you just don’t believe it’s possible for relationships to grow and change, or for attraction to deepen as time goes by.
 Maybe ghosting is better than a handful of empty apologies.
 The social cues present in traditional breakups are disorientingly absent when you are ghosted or broken up with via text-- you question yourself.
 You can’t work through what went wrong.
-Like reactions to traumatic experiences, it can be too easy to draw troubling conclusions that affect your wellbeing; how you think about yourself, others, and the world; and how you approach your next relationship.See Expertise in:
+Like reactions to traumatic experiences, it can be too easy to draw troubling conclusions that affect your wellbeing; how you think about yourself, others, and the world; and how you approach your next relationship.What is Betrayal Trauma?

 Sex Therapy